ziggystar12/TRS-80/README.md

 * `#DEFINE FREHDBT` - Enables the FreHD auto boot feature, i.e. the Auto boot ROM.
 This requires version 1.3 ROM as a base, please do NOT define `VER12`
   Consider also enabling NMIHARD to ensure reset (on non-floppy machine) will force a reset.
+* `#DEFINE NO37EXH` - Disable the use of memory mapped hardware at `37Exh`, Floppy disk, Printer, etc.
+  This is useful in machines where these peripherals are not needed (e.g. in a FreHD only system) and allows the use of the 2kb memory `3000h - 37FFh` without interference from the ROM code.
+  This also implies `NMIHARD` since the reset functon check based on floppy disk availability
 * `#DEFINE NMIHARD` - Set NMI (reset) as always perform a hard reset.
-Normally on non-floppy systems NMI performs a soft reset returing to the `READY>` prompt with the basic program intact.
+Normally on non-floppy systems NMI performs a soft reset returning to the `READY>` prompt with the basic program intact.
 This is useful in system without floppy disk to force a full reset (0066h)
 * `#DEFINE LOWCASE` - Disable Alpha character translation of letters A-Z,a-z to the values on range 00h to 1Fh.
   This is useful when a lower case mod is installed, but an alternate video driver has not been installed,